If your teen has ever said…

 - Lending a helpful hand to others can help you feel positive and centered.
 Examples include: writing a thank you note to a friend, making coffee for the family or cleaning up after dinner when it’s not your turn.

 - Practicing the art of daydreaming can allow you to get lost in your thoughts.
 Examples include: thinking about your favorite vacation, imaging yourself flying or counting the number of blue cars that pass by as you sit in the back seat.
-Or my favorite, thinking about every place you hope to visit.

 - Counting your blessings provides a feeling of gratitude.
 Examples include: comparing your struggles or situation to those less fortunate.